-Welcome to the NERC-Oxford Doctoral Training Partnership in Environmental Research!
-As a graduate student in the DTP, you will be the lifeblood of environmental research in Oxford.
+Welcome to the final cohort of the NERC-Oxford Doctoral Training Partnership in Environmental Research!
 Our ambition is to provide a world class training environment across the breath of the environmental sciences, and to provide the support needed for you to become an independent research scientist.
+As a graduate student in the DTP, you will benefit from years of improvements to the programme based on the feedback of our students.
+You will be the lifeblood of environmental research in Oxford.
 Whether you decide to follow a career inside or outside academia, we hope that the skills you acquire during your DPhil will provide you with the independence and curiosity to understand and tackle whatever problems might come your way.